 Although the B and C prongs of the ABC test contain nearly identical language to that found in a number of other states’ ABC laws, such language has been interpreted differently by courts in different states, and there is no body of law yet developed in New York to guide businesses and the courts.
 Thus, presumed compliance with the ABC test may be risky, as it requires one to anticipate the manner in which the New York courts will construe similar statutory language that has led courts in other states to vastly different interpretations.
 In contrast, the Separate Business Entity test, while still challenging to satisfy all 11 requirements, may be the better choice for a number of companies, as it contains terms that are less likely to be subject to ambiguity.

 Restructuring can typically be accomplished in most situations with creative solutions proven to be effective in the transportation related industries.
 One word of caution: There is no guarantee that every state or federal agency or court will give a stamp of approval to a restructured IC relationship.
 My experience with the New York Department of Labor regulators, however, has been uniformly positive in their approach to companies that take bona fide steps to get into IC compliance.

 2. Re-documentation of the restructured IC / separate business entity relationship.

 Once an effective plan for restructuring has been set in motion, the next step is re-documenting the IC relationship, using state-of-the-art contractual language.

 Although there are only three factors in the ABC test and 11 factors in the Separate Business Entity test, documentation is not achieved or legally effective by reciting those factors in an agreement intended to satisfy the ABC and/or Separate Business Entity tests.
-Typically, well over 48 IC factors are addressed in drafting the IC or separate business entity agreement, using the 48 Factors-Plus™ proprietary tool as a guide.
+Typically, well over 48 IC factors are addressed in drafting the IC or separate business entity agreement.